Hi-Angel/clock_gettime_override/README.md

 It's an overloaded function `clock_gettime` to slow down its reports by 4 times.
-It's useful to slow down games, in particular is tested wth Alien Shooter 2.
+It's useful to slow down games, in particular is tested wth Alien Shooter 2 running in WINE.

 # Building